The Alcoholic in Me

 My best friend said she didn’t know.

 For some reason, that upset me more.
-I started crying harder and louder because now I didn’t just feel guilty; I missed my brother.
+I started crying harder and louder.
+I didn’t just feel guilty because people were paying attention to me; I missed my brother.
 Out loud, I talked about how it was so hard to fake to the people in my life that I was okay with him being gone.
 I said something along the lines of, “I hate letting my guard down.
 I feel bad being honest about how much I miss him and how I’m still really upset about it.”

 I was crying for a while with one of my friends and my best friend still there.
 When it was just me and my best friend, I was reminded of the night with my mother just a month and a half earlier.
 I felt like I was just like her — sitting on the ground, yelling and crying in a drunken state.